root@krueger:~/products/simdex$ cat README

 Integrations

-DEX Screener, Phantom wallet, Jupiter quote/build swap flows, Google and Discord OAuth scaffolding
+DEX Screener, Phantom wallet, Jupiter quote/build swap flows, Google and Discord OAuth, social packs, and live news embeds

 Notable features